Quick Stats

 Reapplication Policy

-Organizations that received a two-year grant in 2024 are not eligible to apply in 2025.
+Organisations that received a multi-year grant in the most recent cycle are not eligible to apply in the following cycle.
 The foundation does not specify waiting periods for unsuccessful applicants, suggesting reapplication in subsequent cycles is generally permitted.

 Application Success Factors